BIOHACKING

 December 27, 2015

-Christmas day I spent cooking breakfast for my family, opening presents, and sipping champagne while watching the original Star Wars movie, no hangover in site.
+I spent Christmas Day cooking breakfast for my family, opening presents, and sipping champagne while watching movies—no hangover in sight.
 It was awesome.
 We all need those days.

 No guilt.
-No worries… I earned it.
+No worries.
+I earned it!

-I was in a terrible mood, my belly hurt, and after months of amazing skin, and the feeling that I had finally won my war with acne , a huge cystic zit appeared on my cheek – a clear one-two punch from the gingerbread cake I ate at Christmas Eve in a holiday-daze of invincibility.
-I thought I had gluten beat, even store-bought, sugary, refined as it comes, gluten.
+And then I woke up the next day.
+The champagne bubble of the week officially popped: I was in a terrible mood, my belly hurt, and after months of amazing skin, plus the feeling that I had finally won my war with acne , a huge cystic zit appeared on my cheek—a clear one-two punch from the gingerbread cake.
+I thought I had gluten beat, even store-bought, sugary, refined-as-it-comes gluten.

+I was wrong.
+I am not invincible.
+I have the pimple to prove it.
+I am just like the rest of us: susceptible and irritated.
 It happens to all of us.
-The champagne bubble pops.
-The swoony feeling of the holidays fades.
-And you’re left holding your head in your heads, pillow over your eyes, hiding from the light.
+The champagne bubble pops, the swoony feeling of the holidays fades, and you’re left holding your head in your heads, pillow over your eyes, hiding from the light.

-Most importantly, it’s not always alcohol-induced.
+Most importantly, it’s not always alcohol-induced!

-It’s ok.
-I have you covered.
+It’s okay, I have you covered.
 I spent yesterday in serious #cleanup mode.
 And I’m already on the mend.
 My mood this morning is infinitely brighter.
 My belly is flatter.
 My head is clear.
 Even that zit is fading.
 And it’s only taken 12 hours.

-• 12pm.
-Yoga.
-Yoga cures so much because the combination of sweat, focus and restoration is usually powerful enough to bust through any hangover – human, food or alcohol induced.
+• 12 pm: Yoga.
+Yoga cures so much because the combination of sweat, focus, and restoration is usually powerful enough to bust through any hangover—human, food, or alcohol-induced.
 I headed to Kula in Tribeca for Ben’s class and 90 minutes later walked out feeling like a new woman.
 Almost.

-• 7.30pm.
-Veggies and Salmon dinner.
-Finishing the day with eating clean, warming and hearty olive oil-sea-salt-lemon roasted Brussels sprouts and winter squash with more smoked salmon was grounding, and the cruciferous veggies are packed with sulforaphanes that support detoxification, as well as fiber to move things through a tired digestive tract.
+• 7:30 pm: Veggies and salmon dinner.
+Finishing the day with eating clean, warming, and hearty olive oil-sea-salt-lemon roasted Brussels sprouts and winter squash with more smoked salmon was grounding, and the cruciferous veggies are packed with sulforaphanes that support detoxification, as well as fiber to move things through a tired digestive tract.
 It’s the perfect cleansing meal alongside a big glass of water with lemon or a cup of hot ginger tea.

 by